Execution of Navid Afkari: Arrest and charges

-The Turkman was murdered on the night of 1 August 2018 (on 2 August 2018 according to the official version) while returning home from work.
-According to the Iranian Criminal Investigation Police, Afkari was arrested after he was identified in CCTV footage from nearby the murder scene.
-That Afkari had been identified by police via the footage was later reported to be the version of events that was prevailing inside Iran.
+Turkman was murdered on the night of 1 August 2018 (on 2 August 2018 according to the official version) while returning home from work.
+According to the Iranian Criminal Investigation Police, Afkari was arrested after he was identified in CCTV footage from a place near the murder scene.
+Afkari had been identified by police via the footage that was later reported to be the version of events prevailing inside of Iran.

 In audio clips released (or according to another source, leaked) from the court, Afkari stated that he had not played a role in the murder of Turkman.
 According to Afkari's lawyer Ali Younesi, there was no evidence linking him to that case.
 In an interview with "Emtedad" news network that was published by Deutsche Welle, Younesi claimed the sentencing court had been influenced by two sources that they claim showed Afkari as the murderer.
 According to Younesi, the court used CCTV footage of a street near where Turkman was found dead, but showed the scene before Turkman's death.
 Footage from the moment when the felony took place was claimed to not exist.

 The video was reported to show Afkari walking on the sidewalk while talking on the phone.
-According to audio recordings from the court, Afkari had requested that the video be presented to the court, which head judge Mehrdad Tahmtan refused.
+According to audio recordings from the court, Afkari had requested that the video be presented to the court, which head judge, Mehrdad Tahmtan refused.
 In addition to the CCTV footage, the court used eye-witness accounts as the other evidence for linking Afkari with Turkman's murder case.
 The accounts were later dropped by the people that initially testified against Afkari.
 One testified under pressure, another said that their testimony was not right or accurate and another one mentioned that they had met Afkari for the first time during the court.

 For his involvement in the protests, and further the alleged murder case, the court led by the head judge, Mehrdad Tahmtan, sentenced Afkari with two capital punishments.

-After that, Afkari found this ruling unjust, and he voiced his concerns.
+After his sentencing, Afkari found this ruling unjust, and he voiced his concerns.
 In one of his voice calls from the Adel-Abaad prison, he said:

 My audience are noble people that have a bit of honor in them.
 Your complacency means rooting for oppression and the oppressor.
-It means supporting the execution of an innocent.
-Means I will be getting closer, step-by-step, to the hanging platform.
+It means supporting the execution of an innocent man, which means I will be getting closer, step-by-step, to the hanging platform.